 Starcraft: Mass Recall

-The Heart of the Swarm edition of the Starcraft and Brood War campaigns remake.
+Starcraft: Mass Recall is a project that recreates the classic Starcraft and Brood War gameplay as well as the entire single-player campaigns within the Starcraft 2 engine.
 Mass Recall contains 68 maps, 59 from the original Brood War game, 3 that were hidden or deleted on various Starcraft supports, and 6 from the 1998 demo campaign.

 Do not hesitate to leave feedback or suggestions in the comments below.

 - We're nearly complete for a brand new 7.0.0 version of the SCMR mod and the SCMR project itself.
 This new update is going to be the most complete version yet of being able to achieve its goal of Remaking Starcraft 1 within the Starcraft 2 engine.
 Currently, the project updates will feature:

 - All new high quality background artwork and story videos direct from Starcraft: Remaster

 - Enhanced quality cinematics and music from the Starcraft: Remaster version

 - An all-new redesigned mission briefing that now more than ever closely resembles Starcraft: Remaster's designs.